-Transmitter AlignmentRefer to Figure 3-3 or Figure 3-4 for the location of transmitter procedures alignmentProcedurescomponents.
+Refer to Figure 3-3 or Figure 3-4 for the location of components to be adjusted during transmitter alignment.

-NOTE: Be sure to perform any indicated prerequisite procedures first, before continuing with the desired procedure.
+NOTE: Be sure to perform any indicated prerequisite procedures first, before continuing with the desired procedures.

 Aligning and Checking the 23 MHz and 14 MHz Oscillators